How Much Pressure Can HPLC Vials Withstand? Key Insights

 Understanding HPLC Vials

 HPLC vials are typically made from high-quality borosilicate glass, which is known for its durability and resistance to thermal shock.
 This type of glass ensures that the vials can withstand the rigors of laboratory environments, including exposure to various solvents and chemicals.
-The design of these vials includes features such as a screw cap or crimped aluminum cap, which helps maintain a secure seal during analysis.
+The design of these vials includes features such as a 9mm short thread vials with a wide opening or 1.5ml ND11 crimp neck vials , which helps maintain a secure seal during analysis.

 Many high-end vials also offer advanced features such as a low-adsorption inner surface (inertized or deactivated glass), precision-ground necks for consistent sealing, and compatibility with bonded caps to prevent septum displacement during automated injections.
 Choosing these options reduces sample loss and improves reproducibility for low-volume and trace analyses.